- When can I add or drop courses?Current semester add, drop, and withdrawal schedules are available on the Office of the Registrar website.

-You have an Academic Hold. - You have a hold on your account because your cumulative GPA dropped below 2.0.
+You have an Academic Hold. - You have a hold on your account because your are out of academic compliance.
 In order to clear this hold you need to meet with a College Advisor in the College Advising Center.

 Registration/Transcript Hold - SFS- You have a hold on your account because you still have an open balance with Student Financial Services.
 Contact the SFS office for information on clearing this hold.